top of page

 ARTICLE 27 No paid employee of the Chamber will be a member of the Executive.

-ARTICLE 28 Executives members receive no remuneration for services rendered.
+ARTICLE 28 Executive members receive no remuneration for services rendered.

 SECTION E: EXECUTIVE ROLES